grumpyjames/birding-almanac/blog/norfolk-advent/norfolk-advent.md

 #### Ringstead Downs and the Lestrange Estate

-There's a nature reerve not far from where we're staying, and it looks like it may be possible to turn a walk around it into a circular route, returning via the village shop (which has a specialist local beer aisle; what a treat).
+There's a nature reserve not far from where we're staying, and it looks like it may be possible to turn a walk around it into a circular route, returning via the village shop (which has a specialist local beer aisle; what a treat).
 After a quick stop for breakfast, I head out, leaving AB2 to her busy schedule.
 The path through the nature reserve is most pleasant - following a shallow tree-sided valley that is a non-stop symphony of tit, Chaffinch, and (later on) Goldfinch flocks.
 I'm also treated to a flyover or two from some geese that really cannot decide where they want to go.

 <figure class="figure">
   <img